G-Grossi/COSC_5P30/README.md

 <p align="center" ><img src="https://github.com/G-Grossi/COSC_5P30/blob/master/RuleDiscoveryProject/Images/LearningTimes.PNG" alt="project-screenshot" width="840" height="627/"> </p>

 ## Preliminary Results in Testing
 Due to time constraints, only some of the rules discovered are manually chosen for testing.
-It is seen in the chart below that most rules performed consistently in training and testing.
-There were some rules of both length 2 and length 3 that did not perform consistently in testing (not all rules tested are listed in chart below).
+It is seen in the chart below that most rules perform consistently in training and testing.
+There are some rules of both length 2 and length 3 that do not perform consistently in testing (not all rules tested are listed in chart below).
 This shows that rule length does not have an effect on rule quality.
-Instead it is seen that the components of the fitness measure (either HC or PCA) have an effect on rule quality.
+Instead, it is seen that the components of the fitness measure (either HC or PCA) have an effect on rule quality.
 However, not enough trained rules are tested and more thorough testing needs to be completed to verify these preliminary results.

 <p align="center"><img src="https://github.com/G-Grossi/COSC_5P30/blob/master/RuleDiscoveryProject/Images/GeneralDiscovered.PNG" alt="COSC_5P30" width="690" height="205" /></p>